 joseph$ cat /etc/passwd | md5 5e7f80888f3d491c4963881364048c24 joseph$ xxd -p /etc/passwd | xxd -r -p | md5 5e7f80888f3d491c4963881364048c24

-Other tools you can refer to are hexdump, od, etc.
+Other tools that you may have a try with are hexdump, od, etc.